Romano's Star: Discovery

-Romano's Star was first reported as one of eleven new variable stars in the Triangulum Galaxy.
+Discovered by Giuliano Romano (whom it was named after), Romano's Star was first reported as one of eleven new variable stars in the Triangulum Galaxy.
 These were numbered from GR 282 to GR 292.
 GR 290 was described as a Hubble–Sandage variable, more commonly known now as a luminous blue variable (LBV).
 It was described as varying from photographic magnitude 16.5 to 17.8.
 The other ten stars were relatively common stars in our own galaxy, but the highly luminous GR 290 was a member of the M33 galaxy and came to be called Romano's Star.

 A detailed follow-up study of the new rare type of variable showed that it was 17' from the centre of M33, on the outskirts of the galaxy near one of the spiral arms.
 On the photographic plates taken between 1960 and 1977, the star is seen to vary irregularly between photographic magnitude 16.5 and 17.8, with quiescent periods in 1960–1961 and 1974 onwards.

 A spectroscopic study near minimum brightness in 2003 confirmed the LBV nature of Romano's Star and showed that the spectral type was Of/WN.
 It is listed in the Extragalactic Variable Stars catalogue as M33 V532.